ObjectModules/deploy/[Mapping]-Overall.md

 </table>

 **_Legend:_**
-:house: _Organization Page, Contain the List of the Repositories including Forked Ones_
+:house: _Organization Page, Contain the List of Repositories including Forked Ones_
 :cinema: _Assigned Page to demonstrate the content of each process on web_

 #TODO List